FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 * **Description**.
 The user may be more interested in some conferences than others.
 Thus he is capable of saving conferences.

 * **Preconditions and Postconditions**.
-Before saving conferences the user should be logged in.
 After saving the conference, it will appear in the map with a yellow pinpoint.

 * **Normal Flow**.
     1. The user presses one conference on the map.
     2. The user presses the save conference button which appears next to the conference website hyperlink.
-    3. If the user is logged in, the conference is saved.
+    3. The conference is saved.

-* **Exception**.
-    1. The user presses one conference on the map
-    2. The user presses the save conference button which appears next to the conference website hyperlink.
-    3. The user isn't logged in, an error message will appear

 #### See Map
 * **Actor**.
 User